How and where can students access reserve materials?

 Drew University Moodle is the learning management system through which University faculty may provide electronic course materials for their students’ use; the K: drive may also be used for this purpose.
 Neither Moodle nor the K: drive is related to Library Reserves, except that all these tools enable faculty members to share selected resources with all members of a particular class.

 To assure availability of material prior to the start of classes please submit your reserve request lists as early as possible.
 Time must be allowed to recall books that are checked out since borrowers may not be on campus during January and Summer sessions.
 Lists are processed in the order received.
 Please Access Services staff of special circumstances, such as books not received by book store, a professor taking over a class on short notice, etc. Requests that are submitted during the first weeks of classes may be delayed due to the large volume of reserve processing at the beginning of each term.
 Reserve materials are removed from reserve at the end of the term unless a specific extension was requested.

 Please confirm that materials are on reserve prior to issuing an assignment to the class.
-This may be done by accessing the Drew Library Catalog and clicking on “Reserves” in the list at the top of the page.
+This may be done by accessing the Drew Library Catalog and clicking on “Browse” and then “Course reserves” at the top of the page.
 The same link is available directly here.

 How to Submit Reserve Requests

 Professors may place items such as library owned materials, personal books, and Media Library films on reserve.
 Entire works from other institutions or owned by other entities may not be placed on reserve.

 Faculty may place their own purchased videocassettes and DVDs on reserve.
 Neither media owned by another institution or entity nor illegally-recorded media may be placed on reserve.